yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

     cycle-time 600000 \
     flags 2

 In the above example, the last window gets stretched for a total of 350 usec instead of 250 usec resulting in a cycle-time of 600 usec.
-Similarly if the cycle-time is less than the sum of individual sched-entry, then schedule would get tructated.
+Similarly if the cycle-time is less than the sum of individual sched-entry, then schedule would get truncated.

 ::